ibm-cloud-docs/power-iaas/modifying-instance.md

 ![Toggling a public network on or off](./images/console-public-network-toggle.png "Toggling a public network on or off"){: caption="Figure 4.
 Toggling a public network on or off" caption-side="bottom"}

  When you toggle a public network off and then on, the IBM console regenerates new internal and external IP addresses.
 You need to check the IBM console for the new internal IP address (that maps to the **External IP** address).
-You must add a new NIC and point it to the new internal IP address.
+You must add a NIC and point it to the new internal IP address.
 For more information, see [How to add or remove a network interface from an AIX virtual machine (VM)](/docs/infrastructure/power-iaas?topic=power-iaas-managing-network-interface)

 ## Resizing a storage volume by using the IBM console
 {: #resizing-volume}